Optimizing small BERTs trained for German NER: Pre-training Techniques

 \subsection{\acf{WWM}}

-\acf{WWM} is a small modification of the \ac{MLM} task described in section~\ref{sec:Pre-train}.
+\acf{WWM} is a small modification of the \acf{MLM} task described in section~\ref{sec:Pre-train}.
 In contrast to the classic \ac{MLM} task, \ac{WWM} does not mask token-wisely but instead word-wisely.
-This means that only either all tokens belonging to a word are masked or none of the tokens.
-Recent work of \citet{chan2020german} and \citet{cui2019pre} already showed the positive effect of \ac{WWM} in pre-training on the performance of the downstream task.
+This means that in all cases either all tokens belonging to a word are masked or none of them.
+Recent work of \cite{chan2020german,cui2019pre} already showed the positive effect of \ac{WWM} in pre-training on the performance of the downstream task.
 In this article, we also examine the differences between the original \ac{MLM} task and the \ac{MLM} task with \ac{WWM}.

-\section{Fine-tuning Techniques for \ac{NER}}
+\section{Fine-tuning Techniques for NER}

 The task of \ac{NER} is to detect entities, such as persons or places, which possibly consist of several words within a text.
-As proposed by \citet{devlin2018bert}, the traditional approach for fine-tuning a \ac{BERT} to a classification task like \ac{NER} is to attach an additional feed-forward layer to a pre-trained \ac{BERT} which predicts token-wise labels.
-In order to preserve and obtain information about the grouping of tokens into entities, \ac{IOB} tagging \cite{ramshaw_text_1999} is usually applied. \ac{IOB} tagging introduces two versions of each entity class $e$, one marking the beginning of the entity and one representing the interior of an entity, and one ``other'' class, which all together results in a total of $\gamma=2e + 1$ classes.
+As proposed in \citep{devlin2018bert}, the traditional approach for fine-tuning a \ac{BERT} to a classification task like \ac{NER} is to attach an additional feed-forward layer to a pre-trained \ac{BERT} which predicts token-wise labels.
+In order to preserve and obtain information about the grouping of tokens into entities, \ac{IOB} tagging \citep{ramshaw_text_1999} is usually applied. \ac{IOB} tagging introduces two versions of each entity class, one marking the beginning of the entity and one representing the interior of an entity, and an ``other'' class, which all together results in a total of $\gamma=2e + 1$ tag classes where $e$ is the number of entity classes.
 Table~\ref{tab:BItagscheme} shows an example in which the beginning token of an entity is prefixed with a ``B-'' and all other tokens with an ``I-''.

-In compliance with the standard evaluation scheme of \ac{NER} tasks by \citet{sang2003introduction}, we compute an entity-wise $F_1$ score denoted by E-$F_1$.
+In compliance with the standard evaluation scheme of \ac{NER} tasks in \citep{sang2003introduction}, we compute an entity-wise $F_1$ score denoted by E-$F_1$.
 Instead of computing a token- or word-wise $F_1$ score, E-$F_1$ evaluates a complete entity as true positive only if all tokens belonging to the entity are correct.
-Our implementation of E-$F_1$ relies on the widely used Python library \emph{seqeval} \cite{seqeval}.
+Our implementation of E-$F_1$ relies on the widely used Python library \emph{seqeval} \citep{seqeval}.